Otherworldly Landscape of Salar de Atacama

 Piedras Rojas

 None of Atacama’s high-altitude lakes is more iconic than Piedras Rojas, meaning “Red Rocks” in Spanish.
-The site is world famous for its vibrant colors and alien-like landscape.
+The site is world-famous for its vibrant colors and alien-like landscape.
 It was a solid 45-minute drive from Laguna Miñiques.
-Thanksfully, Route 23 is well maintained and a joy to travel on.
+Thanksfully, Route 23 is well-maintained and a joy to travel on.
 The color rendition here is more vibrant than all the other salt lakes we have visited thus far.
 Even from afar, I was immediately mesmerized by the lake's pastel colors and mountain backdrops.
 Piedras Rojas is covered under the admission ticket we received at Socaire.
 Given the trouble we went through in getting these tickets, I was a little taken aback when the staff “confiscated” ours upon entry.

 We were instructed to follow a well-marked trail for a one-way loop to the shore.
 The day's weather may be spectacular, but it was far from a pleasant walk.
 The gale-force winds were so intense that many of us struggled to walk in a straight line; it was even difficult for us to converse with one another.
 The harsh climatic condition was a sharp contrast to the beauty of the scenery.
 At more than 13,500 feet above sea level, we quickly felt the dizzying effects of the thinner air.
 I could tell that Brian was sluggish and miserable.
 He was in no mood for sightseeing, as it was a “breathtaking” experience in the literal sense.